nostrocket/humblevibes/README.md

 - **Monitor**: Tool to track database changes in real-time
 - **Forwarder**: Tool to subscribe to external relays and forward events to your local relay
 - **Content Export**: Tool to export event content from specific authors to text files
+- **nostr-broadcast**: Tool to broadcast a Nostr event to all online relays listed on nostr.watch

 ## Quick Start